4 tips to avoid ecommerce shipping delays during Black Friday/Cyber Monday—and for the rest of the holiday season

 While the 2021 holiday season may look different from 2020, it will likely have a similarly chaotic atmosphere.

 So, what will Shipageddon 2.0 look like?
 Big Brown has an idea of what’s in store.

 The CEO of UPS, Carol B. Tomé, warned in a recent interview, “Package delivery demand during the 2021 peak season is projected to exceed capacity by about five million pieces per day.”1

 Five million packages is about 20% higher than UPS’s usual daily volume.
 And at the peak of the holiday season, UPS projects that one-fifth of its packages will end up sitting on the shipping room floor—with no capacity to move them.
 In other words, you can expect that approximately 20% of your deliveries will not make it to your customers on time.

-This disruption is going to affect all carriers.
-The peak of the holiday shipping season will have millions of packages not moving towards their destination.
+This supply chain disruption is going to affect all carriers.
+The peak of the holiday shipping season will have millions of packages not moving toward their destination.

 Here are a few steps that you can take to make sure that you have a successful holiday season—despite the perils of Shipagedon 2.0.

 Consumers wait all year for Black Friday/Cyber Monday (BFCM) sales.
 This year, reward your returning customers by offering your BFCM deals early.

 Make it clear to your customers that they’re getting the same deal—or better—than they would during a regular year.
 Explain that because of the challenges of the past year and a half, they’re getting their deals in advance.

 Any pressure that you can take off your fulfillment centers and carriers in advance of BFCM will help for a trouble-free delivery.
 Your customers will get their packages earlier, be satisfied sooner—and give you more room for your holiday operations.